cuijiyao01/docker-k8s-training/sample-app/exercise_03_ads_app.md

 Purpose: Create a **ConfigMap** containing the values for the environment variables `REVIEWS_HOST` and `SPRING_DATASOURCE_URL`.

-- The **Bulletinboard-Reviews** is not yet deployed to the cluster, therefore we don't know the reviews-host-url yet, but let us asume we will make the **Bulletinboard-Reviews** available under `https://bulletinboard-reviews-<your-participant-number>.ingress.<CLUSTER_NAME>.<PROJECT_NAME>.shoot.canary.k8s-hana.ondemand.com`.
+- The **Bulletinboard-Reviews** is not yet deployed to the cluster, therefore we don't know the reviews-host-url yet, but let us assume we will make the **Bulletinboard-Reviews** available under `https://bulletinboard-reviews-<your-participant-number>.ingress.<CLUSTER_NAME>.<PROJECT_NAME>.shoot.canary.k8s-hana.ondemand.com`.

 - The datasource url on the other hand is `jdbc:postgresql://ads-db-statefulset-0.ads-db-service:5432/postgres`.

-- Remeber the keys you use to store these values.
+- Remember the keys you use to store these values.
 YOu need them in the `deployment.yaml`-file in the next step.

 - > [Hint](/kubernetes/exercise_06_configmaps_secrets.md)